stefs304/mhclovac/README.md

 The list of physicochemical properties and corresponding amino acid index data was obtained from the Aaindex database [(Kawashima, S. et. al, 2008)](https://doi.org/10.1093/nar/gkm998).

 #### Modeling physicochemical properties
-A peptide of length L is model by creating a vector S containing L * m + 2 * m data points, where m is an arbitrary multiplier.
+A peptide of length `L` is model by creating a vector `S` containing `L*m + 2*m` data points, where `m` is an arbitrary multiplier.
-Each amino acid residue gets a designated slice of the vector S corresponding to its relative position in the sequence.
+Each amino acid residue gets a designated slice of the vector `S` corresponding to its relative position in the sequence.
-The ith amino acid residue Ai is modeled as a Gaussian curve G(Ai) scaled by the corresponding index value G(Ai) * IA (Figure 1.a, dashed colored lines).
+The ith amino acid residue `Ai` is modeled by a Gaussian curve `G(Ai)` scaled by the corresponding index value `G(Ai)*IA` (Figure 1.a, dashed colored lines).
-Each G(Ai) is shaped by sigma parameter with default value of 0.8  and spans one neighboring slice on each side of the slice of Ai , ex.
-S[Ai-1:Ai+1].
+Each `G(Ai)` is shaped by sigma parameter with default value of 0.8  and spans one neighboring slice on each side of the slice of `Ai` , ex. `S[Ai-1:Ai+1]`.
 The physicochemical profile of the peptide is obtained by taking the sum of individually modeled residues (Figure 1.a, black solid line).
-The leading and trailing slices, corresponding to + 2 * m term in the first expression, are used as placeholders for modeling the first and the last residue.
+The leading and trailing slices, corresponding to `+ 2*m` term in the first expression, are used as placeholders for modeling the first and the last residue.
-These slices are optionally removed to produce the final vector of length L * m (not shown in the figure).
+These slices are optionally removed to produce the final vector of length `L*m` (not shown in the figure).

 ![mhclovac-modeling-method-figure.png](research/figures/mhclovac-modeling-figure.png)